Everest Base Camp Trek via Phaplu

 For a truly unforgettable perspective, you should also enjoy a side trek to Kala Patthar.
 It is unbeatable and offers you panoramic views of the Khumbu Icefall, Nuptse’s sharp ridges, Pumori, and the eastern flanks of Everest itself.

 From the quieter start in Phaplu to the awe-inspiring peaks above Gorak Shep, this alternative route combines gradual acclimatization, off-the-beaten-path trekking, and cultural discovery, making it a truly unique Everest adventure.
-With it, you will be stepping into the heart of the Khumbu, where every valley, village, and peak tells a story.
+With it, you step into the heart of the Khumbu, where every valley, village, and peak tells a story.

 Let Nepal Trekking Experts be the ones to guide you via the Jiri route, with options such as the challenging Everest Three Passes or the Gokyo Valley Trek available to further extend the adventure.